chuducthang77/chuducthang77.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I will a TA for CMPUT 267: Basics of Machine Learning taught by [Martha White](http://webdocs.cs.ualberta.ca/~whitem/)
+I will be a TA for CMPUT 267: Basics of Machine Learning taught by [Martha White](http://webdocs.cs.ualberta.ca/~whitem/)